zlatnaspirala/safir/readme.md

 Safir use `browserify` for building final pack script.

 ## Objective:
 - Must be simple and usefull.
 Performace must be 100% with full PWA support.For any platform adapted.
 - Integrate account system using RocketCraftingServer [REST API].

-Test [demo4.js] tictactoe at https://maximumroulette.com/apps/safir/

 ### There are two way for creating web components:
-### - From code
+ - Safir Component
-### - Vanilla component
+ - Vanilla component

 ## Basic Example